sjayjay005/print-my-car-info/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `print-my-car-info.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Enjoy and happy printing

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Is this plugin for car companies =

+Print my car info is ideally dedicated to car companies, but the functionality can be extended to other wordpress sites on request, contact info@scioholdings.co.za.

 == Screenshots ==